pouretrebelle/chareads.com/content/books/2014/02/05-game-of-thrones/index.md

 isbn13: 9780007448036

 summary: |
-  An alternate cover for this isbn can be found here.
   Summers span decades.
 Winter can last a lifetime.
 And the struggle for the Iron Throne has begun.
 As Warden of the north, Lord Eddard Stark counts it a curse when King Robert bestows on him the office of the Hand.
-His honour weighs him down at court where a true man does what he will, not what he must … and a dead enemy is a thing of beauty.
+His honour weighs him down at court where a true man does what he will, not what he must, and a dead enemy is a thing of beauty.
 The old gods have no power in the south, Stark’s family is split and there is treachery at court.
 Worse, the vengeance-mad heir of the deposed Dragon King has grown to maturity in exile in the Free Cities.
 He claims the Iron Throne.

 series:
   title: A Song of Ice and Fire